Angel Falls is the most impressive waterfall we’ve ever seen.

 When to visit Angel Falls?

 Angel Falls are spectacular any time of the year.
-Rainy season is between June and November when the flow of the waterfall is the strongest.
-We’ve visited in December during the dry season which allowed us to swim under the waterfalls.
+The rainy season is between June and November when the waterfall’s flow is the strongest.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world